fxsitecompat/www.fxsitecompat.dev/content/en-US/docs/2015/jar-protocol-support-has-been-disabled-by-default.md

 aliases:
     - "/docs/2015/jar-protocol-support-will-be-removed/"
 ---
-The `jar` protocol, that allows to directly link to a file in ZIP archives, is longer available from Web content.
+The `jar` protocol, that allows to directly link to a file in ZIP archives, is no longer available from Web content.
 No other browsers support this Java archive protocol so far.
 To enable the `jar` support for any reason on Firefox 45 and later, flip the `network.jar.block-remote-files` preference value.